ijhoskins/satmut_utils/README.md

 1. satmut\_utils
 2. satmut\_align

 satmut\_align should be used to generate the BAM file accepted by satmut_utils sim.
-If reads have been aligned with some other method, there is no guarantee sim will complete without error, as certain alignment tags output by bowtie2 are required for sim (e.g. MD tag).
+If reads have been aligned with some other method, there is no guarantee sim will complete without error, as certain alignment tags output by bowtie2 are required for sim.

 ## Code examples